-Anyone who celebrates Hanukkah knows that, aside from lighting a Menorah each night, the only thing there really is to do is eat doughnuts.
-I’m perfectly fine with that, though.
-These delicious traditional doughnuts are the highlight of my holiday season!
+Anyone who celebrates Hanukkah knows that, aside from lighting a Menorah each night, the only thing there really is to do is eat doughnuts, and I’m perfectly fine with that!

-While in the past you could only find these doughnuts just before the start of the holiday, these days, bakeries start selling them a month beforehand.
+While in the past you could only find these doughnuts just before the start of the holiday, these days, bakeries in Israel start selling them a month beforehand.
 It’s nearly impossible to walk down the street and smell the fresh dough without buying one.
 Or two.
 Or six.
-Because a package of six is cheaper, so it makes more sense to buy it, right?
+I mean, a package of six is cheaper, so it makes more sense to buy, right?

-While old-fashioned doughnuts are filled with jam, and are still the ones most people eat during the holiday, the amount of fillings and toppings available these days is astounding.
-Anything from fillings made of chocolate spreads and flavored pastry creams to toppings like chocolate and caramel glazes, sprinkles, and chocolate curls is up for grabs.
+While old-fashioned doughnuts are filled with jam, and are still the most popular type of sufganiyot, the amount of fillings and toppings available these days is astounding.
+Anything from chocolate spreads and flavored pastry creams to toppings like chocolate and caramel glazes, sprinkles, and chocolate curls is up for grabs.
 The options are endless, and so are the calories that go along with them (but since it’s a holiday, it doesn’t really count).

-To make these jelly doughnuts, we start with a yeast dough enriched with egg and butter.
+- Make the dough.
+These jelly doughnuts are made with an enriched yeasted dough, meaning there is egg and butter added.
 If you want to use instant or rapid yeast instead of active dry yeast, you can skip sprinkling the yeast over the milk (simply mix it with the flour and sugar, then add the milk later along with the other ingredients).
 Mix all the ingredients together and knead until a soft, elastic dough forms.
 The total kneading time should take around 8-10 minutes on low or medium-low speed in a standing mixer.
-Then let the dough rise, shape it into balls (the recipe suggests an easy way to equally divide them), and let it rise again.

-Once the doughnuts have finished rising, it’s time to fry them!
+- Fry them up.
+Pour oil into a large skillet, filling it about 2-inch deep.
+Heat the oil to 300°F and fry each side until golden brown.
 The frying time for each doughnut depends on the heat; it can take anywhere from 45 seconds to 2 minutes on each side.
-It’s ready when the color is golden brown.
+It’s ready when the donut color is golden brown.

-While these doughnuts are traditionally filled with jam, you can use any filling you like; Nutella, butterscotch, caramel, pastry cream (crème patissiere), lemon curd, and more!
+- While sufganiyot are traditionally filled with jam, you can use any filling you like; Nutella, chocolate ganache, caramel sauce, pastry cream (crème patissiere), lemon curd, and more!’